Photo of a street in Hong Kong

 All students are required to enroll in a full course load of 15 units.

 Students must take courses for a letter grade, pass/no pass is not an option.
-Courses will transfer into USC as credit/no credit and will have no impact on USC GPA.
+Courses will transfer to USC as credit/no credit and will not affect USC GPA.
 CUHK will issue a separate transcript that students may be required to submit to graduate or professional schools in the future.

 Program Highlights